 3. Do you hear any unusual sounds or feel anything unusual?

-And that's it.
-Expect this process can take anywhere from 10-30 minutes depending upon your experience.
+That's it.
+Expect this process to take anywhere from 10-30 minutes depending upon your experience.
 If you find an issue you may be able to take care of it yourself, or at least you caught the problem early and can take it to a qualified mechanic for help.
 We require our mechanics to go through this process every time they work on a bike.
 It takes more time, but we feel it's worth the piece of mind and helps maintain our commitment to quality.

 * How to do a bicycle shift check:

 A bicycle shift check will test ever gear on your bicycle in a methodical way.
 This is done on the road, and under an honest amount of resistance (hold the brakes gently if needed to create resistance).